jsunn-y/CARE/README.md

 Performance analysis can be performed in most environments with minimal packages.
 The standard performance metric is k=1 classification/retrieval accuracy, but we also provide code to calculate other metrics in this notebook.

 ## Baselines for task 1 (protein to EC/reaction classification)
-Detailed recommendations for benchmarking on Task 1 can be found [here](task1_baselines).
+Detailed instructions for reproducing our baselines on Task 1 and general recommendations for benchmarking on Task 1 can be found [here](task1_baselines).

 ## Baselines for task 2 (reaction to EC/protein retrieval)

-Detailed instructions and recommendations for benchmarking on Task 2 can be found [here](task2_baselines).
+Detailed instructions for reproducing our baselines on Task 2 and general recommendations for benchmarking on Task 2 can be found [here](task2_baselines).